 Tier 2 Toxicologists: Simon Cole (AECOM); Sonja Trewavas, Natasha Glynn & Andrew Fellows (Atkins); Barry Mitcheson (Wood); Gareth Wills (WSP); Jo Wilding & Laura Aspinall (RSK); Meera Cush (Ramboll); Melinda Evans (Soilfix); Adam Symonds, Duncan Grew & Peter Sheppard (Advisian); Alison McKay (Leapmoor LLP) and Kate Baker (LEAP Environmental).

-Exposure Modellers: Dave Brooks (Sirius); Gareth Barns (WYG); Robert Reuter & James Lymer (Wardell Armstrong); Catherine Latimer (RSK) and Lucy Burn (Advisian).
+Exposure Modellers: Dave Brooks (Sirius); Gareth Barns (WYG); Robert Reuter & James Lymer (Wardell Armstrong); Catherine Cussell (RSK) and Lucy Burn (Advisian).

 The project is being overseen by a Project Steering Group, led by Hannah White on behalf of SAGTA and consists of representatives from the following organisations: